BREAKING FASTS STEP BY STEP INSTRUCTIONS

 Considerations while breaking fast

 It's best to reintroduce light, low-sugar vegetables, for example, dull green, verdant vegetables, first.
-Proceed onward to heavier vegetables, for example, carrots, potatoes or pumpkin.
+Proceed onward to more massive vegetables, for example, carrots, potatoes or pumpkin.

 Maintain a strategic distance from overwhelming, oily foods, for example, seared meat or margarine for whatever length of time that conceivable after your juice fast.

-Stay away from vast meals no matter what as this stuns your digestive system after a juice fast and makes unfriendly responses more probable.
+Stay away from large meals no matter what as this stuns your digestive system after a juice fast and makes unfriendly responses more probable.